Lukeeeeee/IntelligentTrainerPublic/README.md

 All three classes are the entities of our trainer, some design and methods are similar to Class TargetAgent, since all of them are used in a reinforcement learning problem formulation.

-f.	`Class BaiscEnv (/src/env/env.py)`: an abstract class for environments, which also inherited from OpenAI gym�s env class.
+f.	`Class BaiscEnv (/src/env/env.py)`: an abstract class for environments, which also inherited from OpenAI gym's env class.
 Our cyber environment, training process environment are inherited from BasicEnv

 i.	`BasicEnv.step()`: get an action and compute the state transition.